VA Long Beach Healthcare System (VALBHS)

 - If the applicant is a citizen of a country other than the United States, that applicant will not be eligible for residency consideration.

-- Applicant must have taken and passed the TMOD and Basic and Clinical Sciences portions of the National Board of Examiners in Optometry, and furnish official copies of the results of this examination.
-If the candidate did not pass any portion of the NBEO exam, then the applicant will not be eligible for interview except under extenuating circumstances.
+- Applicant must have taken and passed the Basic (NBEO Part 1), Clinical Sciences (NBEO Part 2) and TMOD portions of the National Board of Examiners in Optometry, and furnish official copies of the results of this examination If the candidate did not pass any portion of the NBEO exam, then the applicant will not be eligible for interview except under extenuating circumstances.

 - Any delayed access to NBEO testing due to COVID-19 will be considered by the committee.